klg125/portfolio/README.md

-# Data science Portfolio By Jing Ming Li
+# Data Science Portfolio By Jing Ming Li

 Hi!
-My name is JM Kevin Li, a impact-driven data scientist with previous experiences at Blackstone, Cboe Global Markets, Calamos Investments, and Dunkin'.
+My name is J.M Kevin Li, a impact-driven data scientist with previous experiences at Blackstone, Cboe Global Markets, Calamos Investments, and Dunkin'.
 Welcome to my portfolio.

 Below is a list of all my projects.
-Here is a copy of my [resume](https://github.com/klg125/portfolio/blob/master/notebooks/Kevin_Li_Resume_0920.pdf)
+Here is a copy of my [resume](https://github.com/klg125/portfolio/blob/master/notebooks/Kevin_Li_Resume_0920.pdf).

 ## Classification Problems